lkwdwrd/wp-muplugin-loader/README.md

-#WP Must-Use Plugin Loader
+# WP Must-Use Plugin Loader

 [![Build Status](https://travis-ci.org/lkwdwrd/wp-muplugin-loader.svg?branch=master)](https://travis-ci.org/lkwdwrd/wp-muplugin-loader)

 Managing plugins using the [Composer Installers](https://github.com/composer/installers) library works remarkably well.
-However, it's handling of MU plugins leaves something to be desired.
+However, its handling of MU plugins leaves something to be desired.

 WordPress MU (must use) Plugins are files that are placed in the `wp-content/mu-plugins/` folder.
 These files are loaded automatically.
 The problem is when a plugin is actually inside a folder.
 WordPress will only load .php files and doesn't drop into any directories.
 When the Composer Installers plugin runs, it always puts the repo into a nice contained folder.
 This means the Composer Installers MU plugins never actually run!